 - Perfect for your family and friends to use during camping, hiking, and backpacking, or for your emergency kits at your home, car, and office

-Use Water Preserver in the water you store, it’s approved by the EPA.
+Use a Water Preserver in the water you store, it’s approved by the EPA.
 I quote:

 - Water Preserver is the first and only product recognized and proven effective for 5-year water storage, registered and licensed by federal and state EPA.

-- Water Preserver was scientifically tested for 10 years to ensure its potency for 5-year storage.
+- The water Preserver was scientifically tested for 10 years to ensure its potency for 5-year storage.

 - Guaranteed 100% effective.